anqiwang0827/data-512-a1/README.md

 First, let me explain all the different moving parts that make up the python project, and all the elements which allow us to effectively share it with others, test it, document it, and track its evolution.

-We recommend using conda to install matplotlib and other such libraries to ensure smooth running of the module.
+I recommend using conda to install matplotlib and other such libraries to ensure smooth running of the module.

 ## Organization of the  project